 This lab focuses on clinical assessment principles and techniques widely utilized by pediatric psychologists.
 Emphases will include professional, ethical, and diversity issues faced by psychologists performing psychological assessments in pediatric settings, as well as guidelines for effective practice in these settings.
 Specific approaches to the assessment of several representative types of patients often seen by pediatric psychologists will be considered.

-Pre-requisites: PSY-569, PSY-710G
+Pre-requisites: PSY-569, PSY-710G Delivery Method: In person Grading Default: Credit/No Credit Only

 PSY-675B Asmt- Introduction to WAIS Interpretation, 0.5 semester credits